HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

   )
 }}

-The use of the time-honored six-digit #RRGGBB syntax remains unchanged since 2021, being used in half of color declarations.
-Despite the widespread availability of eight-digit #RRGGBBAA hex, the `rgba()` form is the most widely used way to add an alpha component, likely because it was implemented in browsers much earlier.
+The use of the time-honored six-digit `#RRGGBB` syntax remains unchanged since 2021, being used in half of color declarations.
+Despite the widespread availability of eight-digit `#RRGGBBAA` hex, the `rgba()` form is the most widely used way to add an alpha component, likely because it was implemented in browsers much earlier.

-The usage of other values showed a similar story, the web community hasn't yet started to take advantage of other color formats, even widely supported ones such as `hsl()`.
+The usage of other values showed a similar story; the web community hasn't yet started to take advantage of other color formats, even widely supported ones such as `hsl()`.

-8% of pages use the keyword transparent, making it the most popular named color.
-2% of pages use other named colors, white being the most popular followed by black, at the other end of the scale mediumspringgreen languishes as the least popular color.

 {{ figure_markup(
     image="color-keywords.png",